wez470/notes-cli/README.md

 as [ripgrep](https://github.com/BurntSushi/ripgrep)

 The delimiter between timestamp, note, and tags is configurable, along with the location of the notes file.
 Once set, they will be remembered.
+Config is stored in the standard location on your OS e.g. `~/.config/notes-cli/notes-cli.toml` on linux.
 More in depth searching may be added in the future, but one of my goals is to keep the notes file hand editable.

 ## Examples